 Europe needs reliable data on cardiovascular (CV) disease and the European Society of Cardiology (ESC) is the body which should provide such data.
-Surveys and Registries (S/R) are essential to assess CV epidemiology, diagnostic/therapeutic processes and adherence to Guidelines.
+Registries are essential to assess CV epidemiology, diagnostic/therapeutic processes and adherence to Guidelines.

 In 2009 the EURObservational Research Programme (EORP) was launched.
-The aim of this new programme, of Surveys & Registries, is to provide a better understanding of medical practice based on observational data collected with more robust methodological procedures.
+The aim of this programme of registries is to provide a better understanding of medical practice, based on observational data collected with more robust methodological procedures.

 - Use of appropriate methodological procedures

 - Network of volunteer centres appointed by ESC constituent bodies